-Every great business idea has risks, but data and insights can help you make smarter decisions.
+Every business move involves risk, but data and insight can help you make smarter decisions.

 - Determine your target market.